Prelog Chow rings and degenerations: Acknowledgement

 \section{Acknowledgement}

 We thank Lawrence Barrott, Jean-Louis Colliot-Th\'el\`ene, Alessio Corti, Mathieu Florence, Mark Gross, Stefan Schreieder and Claire Voisin for valuable discussions surrounding the ideas presented in this paper.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 746554 and has been supported by Dr.\ Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.
 The first author would like to acknowledge the stimulating environment and discussions of the 2019 AIM Workshop Rationality Problems in Algebraic Geometry that were helpful for coming to terms with various aspects of the present paper.
+The first author was supported by the EPSRC New Horizons Grant EP/V047299/1.